cpswan/katacoda-scenarios/iac-git-dev/step4.md

 `git add "$SHORTNAME"`{{execute}}

-The `git status` will now show that git is tracking the file
+The `git status` will now show that git is tracking the file (green means that the file is being tracked by git):

 `git status`{{execute}}